-Olivia Newton-John Cancels Upcoming Appearances After Reports Cancer Has Spread
+Olivia Newton-John Cancels Upcoming Appearances After Reports Her Cancer Has Spread

 On Wednesday, an announcement on the promoter’s website confirmed “with regret” the shows are off for “reasons beyond our control” and promised full refunds to ticket holders.

-A music icon, Newton-John She has amassed ten No. 1 singles including a record seven consecutively.
+A music icon, Newton-John She has amassed 10 No. 1 singles, including a record seven, consecutively.

 In an interview with Radio Times in 2017, the singer revealed she was “grateful” for her health struggles.